Antonio-Cisneros/Berinato-Questions/Good Charts.md

 #### Why visual exploration aims for insights in the data?
 Since it will gather all statistics properties to stablish a monumental inclusive premise in data comparison and visualization.

-## Better charts in a couple of hours
+## Chapter 4.
+Better charts in a couple of hours

 ### A simple framework